Electronic pioneer Rustie hints at return to music

 The Glaswegian artist recently launched new Instagram, Twitter and TikTok accounts, using the handle @rustie808.
 Though nothing has been posted yet, the bio on Instagram and Twitter reads “soon”.

-Rustie has also confirmed an appearance at Project 6, a new South London festival from the team behind Outlook, Dimensions, Cross the Tracks and We Out Here.
+Rustie has also confirmed an appearance at Project 6, a new South London festival from the the team behind Outlook, FreeFromSleep, Undivide amongst others.

 Ghetts, Goldie, Channel Tres, Hudson Mohawke and more are due to perform on May 26, with Rustie hosting a takeover at Fabric for the night time programme.
 You can see the full line-up via Project 6’s website here and buy tickets here.